Spectre (1991 video game): Reception

 Spectre was reviewed in 1992 in Dragon #184 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 It was nominated for an award at the 1993 Game Developers Conference.

-Computer Gaming World in May 1994 stated that "Despite the ... pretensions of cyberspace spread throughout the documentation", Spectre VR "is distilled essence of video game ...
+Computer Gaming World in May 1994 stated that "despite the ... pretensions of cyberspace spread throughout the documentation", Spectre VR "is distilled essence of video game ...
 The action is pure and uncluttered by anything like plot, depth or even realism".
 The reviewer approved of the new enemies and playfield features, but reported that the game "was released too soon" without IPX compatibility, level editor, and other features.
-He nonetheless concluded "I cannot help but be enamored of this game every time I play it.
-Spectre VR [is] an intelligent video game where you are free to act and react while the game twists and turns to keep you entertained".

 In 1996 Next Generation listed the Macintosh version of Spectre VR as the 44th best game of all time, citing the "minimalist, hi-res, flat-shaded polys", excellent control even with a keyboard, hundreds of one-player mode levels, and the "fast and furious multiplayer combat".

+In a retrospective review AllGame editor Lisa Karen Savignano criticized the graphics, noting that the game was "due for a remake" and that the game "is not a game you would want to spend money on".

 Sequels

 A sequel, Spectre Supreme, was released in 1993.
 A Japan-exclusive sequel, Mega Spectre, was released for the FM Towns in 1993.

 The 1994 Spectre VR is an enhanced network-oriented version of the game.
 It and Spectre Supreme were also available for IBM PC compatibles.

 The original Spectre was released as Spectre Classic in the late 1990s.

-On May 21, 2010, Brilliant Bytes Software released Spectre 3D (also known as Spectre: Cybertank Wars) for the Apple iPhone, iPod Touch, and iPad.
+Brilliant Bytes Software released Spectre 3D (also known as Spectre: Cybertank Wars) for the Apple iPhone, iPod Touch, and iPad in May 2010.
 This version includes levels from Spectre Classic and Spectre VR, four multiplayer games including Arena, Capture the Flag, Flag Rally and Base Raid, adds 3D visuals, and Bluetooth, Internet and WiFi multiplayer support for up to 16 players.
 Dedicated hosted servers are also available for online play.

 A browser game titled Spectre WEB was later released by the developers of Spectre 3D.
 As of June 2022, it was in alpha test status.